korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_06_ArrayList_LinkedList_Iterators_Autoboxing/README.md

 Here, I've created a variable called weekDay, and assigned it the enum value, that's the abbreviation for Tuesday.
-And I've passed that variable, directly to the println statement.
+And I've passed that variable directly to the println statement.
 Now, let's see what happens when I run this code.

 ```java